MarvelGuo/MF796-Computational-Methods-for-Math-Finance/README.md

 # MF796 Computational Methods for Math Finance
-### This course mainly covers common algorithmic and numerical schemes that are used in practice for pricing and hedging financial derivative products.
-Specific topics are as followed:
+--This course mainly covers common algorithmic and numerical schemes that are used in practice for pricing and hedging financial derivative products.
+Specific topics are as followed:--
 Assignment 1: Option Pricing via Simulation
 Assignment 2: Quadrature Methods
 Assignment 3: Option Pricing via FFT Techniques